 How does “épargne-pension” work?

+How do you decide how much to set aside for your "épargne-pension"?
 Every year, the Belgian state defines a maximum amount that you can contribute towards your “épargne-pension” account for that year.
-This amount was set to €1,260 for 2019 and grows every year with inflation.
-To start with “épargne-pension”, you simply go to your bank and tell them that you want to start contributing to an “épargne-pension” account.
+This amount was set to €1,270 for 2021 and grows slightly every year.
+To start contributing to your “épargne-pension”, you simply go to your bank and tell them that you want to set up an “épargne-pension” account.

-This account will be either:
+This account will either be:

 - an insurance.
 You earn a fixed interest rate every year.
 The return will be low but predictable.

-The great thing about “épargne-pension” is that it comes with a tax break set at 25% of your contribution.
-For example, if you contributed the maximum amount of €1,260 this year, you will earn €315 back through your tax returns.
-Essentially, this means that you contributed only €945 out of your own pocket and the state subsidises the remaining amount.
+The great thing about “épargne-pension” is that it offers a tax break of 25% of your contribution.
+For example, if you contributed the maximum amount of €1,270 this year, you will earn €317.50 back through your tax returns.
+Essentially, this means that you contributed only €952.50 out of your own pocket and the state subsidises the rest.
+If you contributed less than €990 during the year, the tax break is 30% so it's even higher relative to your contribution.
 Free money, we like that!

 - His contributions go towards an “épargne-pension” insurance.
 For the simulation, we chose the Belfius Life Plan.
 This account is offered by Belfius, a major Belgian bank (we don’t have any affiliation or connection to Belfius).
-It yields a yearly interest rate of 0.60%.
+It yields a yearly interest rate of 0.30%.

-- His contributions go towards an MSCI World index fund (passive investing).
-To account for the tax break offered by “épargne-pension”, Nathan contributes only €945 every year in this scenario.
-Between 1999 and 2019, the MSCI World index yielded an annual return of 5.40%.
+- His contributions go towards IWDA, an ETF that tracks the MSCI World index (passive investing).
+To account for the tax break offered by “épargne-pension”, Nathan contributes only €952.50 every year in this scenario.
+Between 1999 and 2021, IWDA yielded an annual return of 7.00%.

-The first observation is that all three scenarios result in a bigger pension than the sum of Nathan’s yearly contributions if he had kept them in a savings account (green line).
+The first observation is that all three scenarios result in a bigger pension than the sum of Nathan’s yearly contributions if he had kept them in a savings account (purple line).
 So both “épargne-pension” and passive investing are a better option compared to a savings account.

 By age 67, Nathan can retire with: